ryjen/libcoda-format/README.md

 ```

-you can also do this:
+you can arrange the arguments how you want:

 ```c++
 format f("{2} saw {0} {1}!");